 Q: I’m considering a balance transfer to a card with a lower interest rate.
 Is that a good idea?

-A: Transferring some or all of your credit card debt to a card that includes an introductory low-interest period can help you move toward a debt-free life.
-However, there are some things to be aware of.
+A: Transferring some or all of your credit card debt to a card that includes a low-interest introductory period can help you move toward a debt-free life.
 Consider these pros and cons:

 1. Lower interest rates for a time

-Your biggest push for making a balance transfer is to get a break from the interest that’s added to your balance.
-Depending on the offer, that could mean a break of six months to more than 18 months.
-At Truity, you'll save with an introductory 1.99% INTRO APR* for the first 15 months for purchases, balance transfers, and cash advances; then, your variable APR will be based on your creditworthiness, currently 8.99% - 17.90% APR.
+Your most significant push for making a balance transfer is getting a break from the interest added to your balance.
+At Truity, you’ll save with a promotional 0% APR* for the first 12 months for balance transfers and cash advances; then, your variable APR will be based on your creditworthiness, currently 8.99% - 17.90% APR.
+Depending on the offer, that could mean a gap of 12 months to more than 18 months.
 Making a balance transfer will allow you to take a real bite out of your debt and make progress toward getting rid of it completely.
 For details, click here.

 Find Your Card

 The more monthly bills you need to pay, the greater the chance of missing a payment.
 When you transfer balances and close those high-interest accounts, you’ll be able to consolidate several different cards into one, decreasing the number of monthly payments you need to make.